cdcarter/cdcarter.github.com/_drafts/2017-03-11-secrets-of-the-release-notes-s17.md

 [Secrets of the Release Notes](https://cdcarter.github.io/appbuilder/2016/08/05/secrets-of-the-release-notes) is back for the Spring 17 release, because there are some hidden gems in here.
 Spring 17 was a release that pretty much everyone was excited about.
 Huge jumps forward in terms of what you can do in Lightning pages out of the box, the beast that is picklist administration is finally tamed, and lightning components got a lot of love on the developer side.
 But you've heard and read about those already!

 Doing "Secrets of the Release Notes" isn't just an excuse for me to write my blog post two months after everyone else without looking lazy.
-Instead, I like to take a look at the new release two months in.
+Instead, I like to take a look at the new release again two months in.
 I go through the notes for a who-knows-how-manyth-time and I start bookmarking and commenting and noting.
 Have I used this feature yet?
 Do I understand it?
 Will I use it any time soon?
 Am I ready for my certification maintenance exams?

 When I take that look, there are always some things that stand out to me.
-For whatever reason, things it feels like I "missed" on the first pass through.
+For whatever reason, there are things it feels like I "missed" on the first pass through.
 Now, sometimes these really are late breaking features that weren't in the initial release notes, but others are just small little gems that I didn't notice or comprehend because I was busy drooling over Console-style navigation in Lightning.

 ## Free features!